masukomi/private_comments/site/content/comment.md

 }
 ```

-This endpoint creates or updates a single company object.
+This endpoint creates or updates a single company object and takes the full list of parameters noted above.

 #### HTTP Request

 `POST /v1/comments`

-## Retrieve comments for a file route
+## Retrieve comments for a file endpoint

 ```javascript
 var data = null;